S-Immanuel01/React-TTT-with-Minimax/README.md

 ## Conclusion
 I really enjoyed making this and playing with an Algorithm, those there are some bugs but like the final game not showing due to the useState not rendering them...
-But for most games it works fine, if you want to get beaten by an AI player feel free to download the repo and run it with `Npm start`
+But for most games it works fine, if you want to get beaten by an AI player feel free to download the repo, install all dependencies using `Npm install` or `Npm i` and run it with `Npm start`